 b) provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries.

-vi) The Company have not declared willful defaulter by any banks or any other financial institution at any time during the financial year.
+vi) The Company has not been declared willful defaulter by any banks or any other financial institution at any time during the financial year.